fbpx

 It wasn’t just that I’d expected more cerveza, rioja and fino sherry, for example.

-Nor was it discovering the word “ginlet,” a thimbleful of the neat gin that kickstarts Menorcan men the old fashioned way.
+Nor was it discovering the word “ginlet,” a thimbleful of the neat gin that kickstarts the day for Menorcan men the old fashioned way.

 No, it was a combination of the island’s pride and the trip down the rabbit hole of history that truly took me by surprise.